yl2811-cmd/Showheel/wwwroot/story-engl.md

 Two people's hands are simultaneously "listening" on different parts of the same system.
 What Lia heard was different from what Anna heard—because the two ends of the pipe were in different states.
 But they were listening in the same way.
 Inheritance is not "teacher teaching student"—it is two people doing the same thing at the same time, each receiving their own information.
-; ★ Edmund and Anna were like this on the river stones—"not a teaching instruction, but he was listening to it himself and casually called her to join in" (M-06).
+; ★ Edmund and Anna were like this on the river rocks—"not a teaching instruction, but he was listening to it himself and casually called her to join in" (M-06).
 Anna is now doing what Edmund did.
 She doesn't know it.
 Echo: M-06 (Edmund + Anna Riverstone - Shared Listening) → Ep26a (Shared Disappearance) → Here (Rebirth)
 This gives the forward-looking line in Ep67, "Your hands won't hurt me anymore," enough cognitive capital.
-When someone who can take the next step says, "You can let go now," the weight is real.
+When someone who can take the next step themselves says, "You can let go now," the weight is real.
 Anna's pause-based quality evolved from the defensive nature of the M-26/M-27 to a recognition of "seeing others surpass oneself"—
 It wasn't a stop born of fear, but an Edmund-style stop.
 For the first time, she stopped in the way Edmund had done.
 Then—with Lia's hand still on the pipe—she said something Anna hadn't expected.